 Taxpayers are expected to file returns with all required schedules and disclosures and pay the applicable tax based on Tennessee law.
 Failure to do so may result in the Department assessing a penalty if the Department determines such failure is due to negligence.

 Negligence includes, but is not limited to, any failure to make a reasonable attempt to comply with the law.

 A taxpayer's failure to report and pay the total amount of taxes due may result in the imposition of a penalty in the amount of 10% of the underpayment, if the Department determines such failure is due to negligence.
-134 of 100% of the underpayment will be imposed against the taxpayer.
-Imposition of this penalty is in lieu of all other penalties imposed by the Department, except penalties for dishonored check or money order payments and penalties imposed in accordance with the Tax Enforcement Procedures Act.
-136
+145